tags.w55c.net

 Candidate Evaluation

 In accordance with the United Network of Organ Sharing, the VCU Medical Center and the Hume-Lee Transplant Center have developed guidelines to determine which patients may be candidates for liver transplantation.
-This is based upon a series of laboratory blood tests, X-rays and interviews with members of the liver transplant team.
+This is based upon a series of laboratory blood tests, radiologic testing and interviews with members of the liver transplant team.

 Tests and Procedures